mpenet/casyn/README.md

 # casyn

-Clojure client library for Cassandra based on Thrift AsyncClient.
+Clojure client for Cassandra based on Thrift AsyncClient.

 [![Build Status](https://secure.travis-ci.org/mpenet/casyn.png?branch=master)](http://travis-ci.org/mpenet/casyn)

-It is a work in progress and a very early release.
 It relies on the perf Lamina branch that hasnt been officialy released yet.
+It is a work in progress,

 The majority of the [Cassandra Api](http://wiki.apache.org/cassandra/API) is supported.